an-alt-acc/todo/README.md

   - 1 Application Load Balancer on a VPC with _n_ public subnets across _n_ AZs
     - Listen on port 80 and set target group port to 5000

+Upon commit push, CodePipeline will detect the pushes and test, build and upload the Docker image automatically.
+Manual approval ("quick service update") will be required on ECS to deploy the latest image.

 ## Development
 To set up your environment, (create a virtual environment and) run `pip install -r requirements/dev.txt`